jimvb55/docker-bamboo-agent-base/README.md

   The number of extra containers that run in parallel with the Bamboo Agent.
 We make sure these extra containers are run before the Agent kick in.

+* `EXTRA_CONTAINERS_REGISTRATION_DIRECTORY` (default: /pbc/kube)

+  The directory where extra containers should register their readiness by creating any file.
+The image waits for having `KUBE_NUM_EXTRA_CONTAINERS` number of files inside this directory (if the one exists) before processing further and running the actual agent.

 # Extending base image

 This Docker image contains only minimal setup to run a Bamboo agent which might not be sufficient to run your builds.
 If you need additional capabilities you can extend the image to suit your needs.